geotools/geotools/docs/user/library/xml/internal/bindings.rst

 .. image:: /images/xml/bindingChain1.png

 Once the binding chain has been formed, it is executed in order, with the input to the chain being the "raw" text of the element.
-At each binding a tranformation occurs and is passed onto the next binding in the chain.
+At each binding a transformation occurs and is passed onto the next binding in the chain.
 The end result of which is the final transformed value for the element.

 .. image:: /images/xml/bindingChain2.png